By: Kendall Jones on May 22nd, 2020

 The Do’s & Don’ts of Scaffold Safety in Construction

-We all know that fall hazards are the leading cause of construction worker deaths, accounting for about 40% of all fatalities in construction each year.
-Of the 359 construction worker fatalities attributed to falls in 2014, about 16% were from scaffolds.
+We all know that fall hazards are the leading cause of construction worker deaths, accounting for about 33.5% of all fatalities in construction each year.
+Of the 338 construction worker fatalities attributed to falls in 2018, close to 15% were from scaffolds.
 OSHA estimates that about 65% of all construction workers perform some work on scaffolds every year.
-That’s a lot of folks working on scaffolds potentially being exposed to a number of hazards such as falls, electrocutions and falling objects.
+That’s a lot of folks working on scaffolds potentially being exposed to a number of hazards such as falls, electrocutions, and falling objects.

 Because the OSHA standards for scaffolding in construction are extremely detailed, we can’t cover all the rules and requirements for each specific type of scaffold and every situation.
 Instead, we’ve created a general list of do’s and don’ts for scaffold safety in construction.
 You can find all of the OSHA standards for scaffolds in construction here.

 Get properly trained before using a scaffold.
-Training must be done by a qualified person and includes identification of electrocution, fall and falling objects hazards and the procedures for dealing with those hazards.
-Training must also include the proper use of the scaffold, how to handle materials and the load capacities of the scaffold.
+Scaffolding safety training must be done by a qualified person and includes identification of electrocution, fall, and falling objects hazards and the procedures for dealing with those hazards.
+Training must also include the proper use of the scaffold, how to handle materials, and the load capacities of the scaffold.

 Before getting on a scaffold check to make sure that a competent person has inspected the scaffold before the work shift and that it is safe to use and in proper working order.
 Scaffolds can only be erected, dismantled, altered or moved under the direct supervision of a competent person by trained personnel.
 If you are ever unsure regarding the safety of a scaffold check with a supervisor before use.

 Always wear your hard hat when working on, under or around a scaffold.
 You should also get a good sturdy, non-skid pair of work boots and consider using tool lanyards when working on scaffolds.